Can I rent a property "sight unseen"?

 What would be considered an emergency?

-A good example of an emergency would be a broken air conditioner.
-During the winter it wouldn't be considered an emergency but if it happened during a heat wave in the summer it would be given the utmost priority.
+A good example of an emergency would be a broker heater.
+During the winter during freezing weather it wouldn't be considered an emergency and it would be given the utmost priority.
+Air Conditioner breakdowns are not considered an emergency but we do our best to have them repaired on the next business day.
 Other examples include a clogged sewer line that is flooding the house, a broken water pipe, a gas leak, etc. Losing the keys of your unit is not an emergency.

 Do I have to pay for the maintenance of the property?